lavaground/F1TV-Viewer/README.md

 You need to leave the batch file running, minimizing is no problem.

 Closing the CMD Window will terminate the stream.

+You can create a shortcut on your desktop and use the "F1TV.ico" to make it look nice. :)